 The key to SEO as with content marketing is to be genuine

-A while back Supplybunny.com reachd a point where we had enough product in order to be able to start optmizing the seaarch result and product pages for search engine results.
+A while back Supplybunny.com reached a point where we had enough products to justify a more thorough SEO review.
 The main objective of this was to increase traffic acquisition without resorting to directly increasing ad spending.

-After several iterations following are things I’ve found that are most effective:
+After a couple of iterations here are things I’ve found most effective:

 Your keyword is not just the title itself but the title with the intent.

-Your title should be your title – in the search result, in the page.
-The title uses an
+Your exact title should be exactly your title.
+That means in the page title uses an

 h1tag preferably, near the top of the page as well as in the meta title.
 It should convey what your page is about but shouldn’t be overly long.

-You should have a canonical tag with the abosolute URL generated with your URLs being as close to the title as possible.
-Dashes are preferred to underscores and much better to
+You should have a canonical tag with the absolute URL that’s as similar to the title as possible.
+Dashes are preferred to underscores and much better than

 There are apparently some ‘preferred traits’ that Google indexer prefers that I cannot directly attest to.
 The site should be easy to navigate.
 There should be direct actionable information.
 Professionally designed.
 Credible, legitimate content.